 - “Functionally guided Retinal Protective Therapy™ for age-related and inherited retinal degenerations.
 Building on 15 years of research and the resulting understanding of the mechanism of retinal laser treatment (“Reset to Default Theory“), Dr Luttrull was able, for the first time, to improve retinal function and health in dry age-related macular degeneration and inherited retinal degenerations like Stargardt’s disease and retinitis pigmentosa.
 By improving retinal function, and thus health, progression of the disease should be slowed and risks of visual loss reduced.
 This groundbreaking work opens the door, for the first time, for early preventive treatment for chronic progressive retinopathies which are the main causes of vision loss worldwide.
 Retinal protective therapy™ has no side effects and can be renewed if it wears off (this can be determined by special retinal function testing also pioneered by Dr. Luttrull).
 By allowing treatment based on retinal function testing, instead of the current use of retina imaging such as OCT, treatment can be started earlier, prior to retina damage and visual loss, thus preventing them.
 Luttrull JK, Margolis BWL.
 Functionally guided retinal protective therapy as prophylaxis for age-related and inherited retinal degenerations.
 A pilot study.
 Invest Ophthalmol Vis Sci.
 2016 Jan 1;5 7(1):265-75. doi: 10.1167/iovs.15-18163

 - The first treatment to reduce the risk of vision loss from “dry” age-related macular degeneration.
 Dr. Luttrull’s discovery of SDM and the mechanism of retinal laser treatment successfully predicted that retinal laser should work for many things that laser treatment had never been used for before.
 One prediction was that SDM should improve retinal function and health in dry AMD.
 By doing this, the rate of progression and risk of vision loss should be reduced.
-In one of the most exciting and important discoveries of in the history of ophthalmology, in 2016 Dr. Luttrull found that SDM Retinal Protective Therapy™ reduces the risk of vision loss in dry AMD (due to the development of “wet” AMD) by over 80%.
+In one of the most exciting and important discoveries of in the history of ophthalmology, in 2016 Dr. Luttrull found that SDM Retinal Protective Therapy™ reduces the risk of vision loss in dry AMD (due to the development of “wet” AMD) by as much as 95-98% compared to use of AREDS eye vitamins alone.
 Thus, Dr. Luttrull’s SDM retinal protective therapy is the first, and only, treatment to help dry AMD, and it does so very significantly.
 These important findings will be shared with ophthalmologists around the world over the coming year by Dr. Luttrull at international scientific meetings and in major medical journals.
 This latest groundbreaking discovery by Dr. Luttrull will prevent visual loss in millions around the world; and save many billions in future healthcare costs.
+This groundbreaking study will be published in PLos ONE Medicine in August 2018 “Low incidence of choroidal neovascularization following subtreshold diode micropulse laser (SDM) in high-risk AMD”.